linw0724-linnet/ubuntu-server-setup/dckr_srvr_plex/readme.md

 > `plexservertempmedia` folder is for storage of Plex Server library physical temporary media.
 >
 > `plexservertranscode` folder is for storage of Plex Server transcoding data.
->
-> `plexserveroptimizedmedia` folder is for storage of Plex Server optimized versions of media.

 > [!NOTE]
 > You can organize your storage directories to whatever topology you want as long as you enter the correct settings to match the topology through the Plex Server UI.